lmagalhaes/pycourse/1-introduction/README.md

  * Nasa
  * Reddit

+Also, the [Python Community](https://www.python.org/community/) is huge and very active.

-## Another reasons to adopt Python
+### Other reasons to adopt Python

+* Is among the [Top 10 Most Popular Technologies](https://insights.stackoverflow.com/survey/2018/#most-popular-technologies) in [StackOVerFlow](https://stackoverflow.com/)
 * The [most popular introductory teaching language in U.S. universities](https://cacm.acm.org/blogs/blog-cacm/176450-python-is-now-the-most-popular-introductory-teaching-language-at-top-u-s-universities/fulltext),
 * Among [Most Popular and Influential Programming Languages of 2018](https://stackify.com/popular-programming-languages-2018/)
 * Has risen steadily over the past 15 years

-For more information visit: https://stackify.com/popular-programming-languages-2018/

 # Python zen (PEP 20)

-Python zen is a list of 20 principles the influenced the design of the language.
-It is described on the PEP
+Python zen is a list of 20 principles that influenced the design of the language.
+It is described on the [PEP-20](https://www.python.org/dev/peps/pep-0020/)

-You can see the whole zen philosophy by importing this on the interactive python shell:
+You can see the whole zen philosophy by importing ```this``` on the interactive python shell:
 ```python
 $ python
 Python 2.7.14 (default, Apr 10 2018, 17:14:16)